Byron G. Stier

 Phone: (213) 738-6809

-An expert in mass tort litigation, Byron Stier has handled a number of controversial cases of national interest and brings his unique insider's perspective to the law classroom.
+An expert in mass tort litigation, Byron Stier handled a number of controversial cases of national interest while in practice and brings his insider's perspective to the law classroom.

 "Even though I love launching off into the stratosphere of theoretical debates, I always feel the need to come back to earth and discuss how this is going to affect the students and their future practices."

-A former senior editor of the Harvard Journal of Law and Public Policy, Professor Stier has focused his current research and writing on mass tort litigation while proposing systemic reforms, and has been quoted on related issues in major newspapers including the Wall Street Journal, Houston Chronicle and Philadelphia Inquirer, as well as National Public Radio (NPR).
-He has also spoken at several law school symposia on the subject of mass torts and co-chaired a symposium on asbestos litigation in conjunction with the Southwestern Law Review.
+A former Senior Editor of the Harvard Journal of Law and Public Policy, Dean Stier has focused his own research and writing on mass tort litigation while proposing systemic reforms, and his scholarship has been cited by federal and state courts, legal treatises and law school casebooks.
+In addition, he serves as editor of the Mass Tort Litigation Blog, which he founded in 2006 and which includes as co-editors several leading mass tort litigation scholars from around the country.
+Dean Stier has been quoted on related issues in major newspapers and news services, including the Wall Street Journal, Los Angeles Times, San Jose Mercury News, Houston Chronicle, Philadelphia Inquirer, Reuters, Forbes, National Law Journal, Los Angeles Daily News, Las Vegas Review-Journal and Legal Intelligencer, as well as All Things Considered on National Public Radio (NPR).
+In addition, he has spoken at, or served as moderator for, more than two dozen scholarly presentations or panels around the country and the world and co-chaired a symposium on asbestos litigation in conjunction with the Southwestern Law Review.

 Promotion of Off-Label Use: In Favor of a Regulatory Retreat, 19 ALBANY LAW JOURNAL OF SCIENCE AND TECHNOLOGY 609 (Symposium Issue, 2009)